Here’s where GOP lawmakers have passed new voting restrictions around the country

 Iowa was among the first states to approve an omnibus voting restriction bill, signed into law in early March by Gov. Kim Reynolds (R).
 As in Georgia, the new law shortens the application period for mail ballots and bars election officials from proactively sending application forms to voters.
 County auditors can face criminal charges if they do not follow certain procedures in purging voter rolls.
 The early voting period — and voting hours on Election Day — are shorter.
 Local officials’ discretion in placing drop boxes is curtailed.

-Here’s what to watch in the coming weeks
+Here’s what to watch in coming weeks

 As more legislatures wrap up their work for the year, here are a few states that could still take action.